-We have incurred losses and cumulative negative cash flows from operations since our inception in February 2007, and as of June 30, 2018, we had an accumulated deficit of \$428.3 million.
+We have incurred losses and cumulative negative cash flows from operations since our inception in February 2007, and as of September 30, 2018, we had an accumulated deficit of \$454.3 million.
 We anticipate that we will continue to incur losses for at least the next several years.
 We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
+The foregoing paragraph does not take into account the potential impact of the Merger.

 We have funded our operations principally through sales of our common stock and payments received from our collaboration partners.
-As of June 30, 2018, we had cash and cash equivalents and available for sale securities of approximately \$402.1 million.
+As of September 30, 2018, we had cash and cash equivalents and available for sale securities of approximately \$390.1 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Accordingly, available for sale securities, consisting principally of corporate and government debt securities stated at fair value, are also available as a source of liquidity.